zeevnoiman/PhotoOrganizer/README.md

 - [ ] Apply unit testing to all the program with **jest**

 ## Contributing
-If you think it is a good thing and want to help, great!
+If you think this is a good thing and want to help, great!
 Just open an issue and let's do great things! :smile: